5 Things you can do to Make an Older Persons' Christmas Special

 3. Write Christmas cards to care home residents

-Christmas can be a lonely time for older people who don't have many family members or friends.
-It can be especially difficult for some care home residents who notice their peers receiving lots of Christmas cards whilst they have not received even one.
+Christmas can be a particularly lonely time for older people who lack close family members or friends.
+It can be especially difficult for some care home residents who notice their peers receiving lots of Christmas cards, whilst they have not received even one.
 However, we have the power to make care home residents realise that they have not been forgotten and that there are people who have time for them.

 Some organisations arrange for volunteers to write Christmas cards for older people, inclusive of those who reside in care homes.
-If you have some spare time on your hands, you can get involved in making a big difference to someone's Christmas.
+If you have some spare time on your hands, you can make a big difference to someone's Christmas.
 Here are a couple of brilliant Christmas card organisations:

 4. Offer practical help

-Day to day tasks can become more challenging as people age.
-Quite naturally, they tire more easily and take longer to do tasks such as putting the hover around the house or carrying shopping home.
-Not everyone has a supportive family close by to help out, but this is where you could step in.
+Day-to-day tasks can become more challenging as people age.
+Quite naturally, they tire more easily and take longer to complete tasks such as vacuuming around the house or carrying shopping home.
+Not everyone has a supportive family nearby to help out, but this is where you can step in.
 If you have an older neighbour who lives alone and doesn't seem to receive many visitors, you could knock on their door and offer to help them out with any of the following:

 5. Buy a Christmas tree for an older neighbour

-Putting a Christmas tree up marks the start of the festive season for many of us, however sadly the festive season doesn't begin for some older people as Christmas Day is just another day to them.
+Putting up a Christmas tree marks the start of the festive season for many of us; however, sadly, the festive season doesn't begin for some older people, as Christmas Day is just another day to them.
 Bring joy to someone's festive season by buying a Christmas tree for their home and helping them decorate it.
-This year, a group of caring students from Oldham College surprised Terrence, 78, who has spent the last 20 Christmas' alone by bringing him a Christmas tree.
+This year, a group of caring students from Oldham College surprised Terrence, 78, who has spent the last 20 Christmases alone, by bringing him a Christmas tree.
 Terrence was well and truly touched!
 Watch the video below to hear more about his story.

 If you know of an older person who is going to be spending Christmas alone, you have the power to make a difference by putting one of the above '5 Things' into practice!